mbruno46/ToM/README.md

 bash <(curl -Ls https://raw.githubusercontent.com/mbruno46/ToM/main/scripts/macos-installer.sh)
 ```

-*Note*: the author is not an official Apple Developer and the
+*Note: the authors are not an official Apple Developers and as a consequence
-app is not signed.
+the app is not signed.
+Since this app is free software, the authors believe
+that paying an annual fee to Apple to be official developers is a bit of a joke.
+The command above will automatically accept ToM as a non-signed app in your system.*

 Alternatively download the lastest release from [here](https://github.com/mbruno46/ToM/releases/)